Unexian/abjad/README.md

 ## Function library
 ### Mathematical functions
 - `add`: add the two top values together
-- `neg`: negate the top value
 - `sub`: take the top value from the second
 - `mul`: multiply the two top values together
-- `rcp`: take the reciprocal of the top value
 - `div`: divide the second value by the top
 - `mod`: take the second value mod the top
+- `pow`: take the second value raised to the first
+- `log`: take the logarithm with the base of the top value, of the second

+- `neg`: negate the top value
+- `rcp`: take the reciprocal of the top value
+- `conj`: take the complex conjugate of the top value
 - `abs`: take the absolute value of the top value
 - `sgn`: take the sign of the top value
-- `pow`: take the second value raised to the first
 - `sqrt`: find the square root of the top value
-- `log`: take the logarithm with the base of the top value, of the second

 - `sin`: find the sine of the top value
 - `cos`: find the cosine of the top value